 - Externally accredited – resources with an accreditation/quality mark from a relevant external organisation.

-Although we won’t reject resources that don’t have these attributes, we’d like to showcase best practice and we’ll highlight this in our resource descriptions where possible.
+Although we don’t rule out resources that don’t have these attributes, we’d like to showcase best practice and we’ll highlight this in our resource descriptions where possible.

 Reviewing the resources

-All of the resources included in Mental Health at Work are reviewed by the Heads Together programme team at Mind.
-Additionally, a quality assurance panel consisting of mental health and workplace experts across Mind provides further oversight.
+All of the resources included here are individually reviewed by the Mental Health at Work team.
+Additionally, a quality assurance panel consisting of mental health and workplace experts across Mind provides further oversight when needed.

 As well as reviewing resources for inclusion according to the above principles, we’ll also consider the resource’s purpose and agenda, and the reputation of the organisation who produced it.
 When a resource offers new, controversial, untested or unconventional advice or guidance, it will first be reviewed by the quality assurance panel.